Reading Time: 15 minutes

 The calories are going up on training days to support your glute growth.
 In the same vein your calories on non-training days will come down a bit as you do not need the same amount of food on rest days.

-If you consume too much food on off days, you will add more body fat to your frame.
+But if you consume too much food on off days, you will add more body fat to your frame.
 As far as foods go, I have provided a sample list below of some of your options:

 You also want to aim to get 7-8 hours of sleep every night.